 The diaphragm of a microphone is the primary component of the microphone transducer.
-Without a diaphragm to react to sound waves, a mic will not recreate any sound waves as an audio signal.
-Special care must be put into designing and manufacturing these diaphragms in order for them to function properly within the microphone.
+Without a diaphragm to react to sound waves, a mic will not recreate produce an audio signal.
+Special care must be put into designing and manufacturing these diaphragms to function properly within the microphone.

 What are microphone diaphragms made of?
 Microphone diaphragms are made of durable and flexible materials that maintain their strength under great tension and extreme thinness (only microns thick).
 Diaphragms (or the capsule in some condensers) must also include conductive material for the electrical mic signal to be generated.

 In this article, we’ll discuss the materials used to make the diaphragms of the main microphone types: the dynamic mic, the ribbon mic, and the condenser mic.

 What Are Moving-Coil Dynamic Microphone Diaphragms Made Of?

 Moving-coil dynamic microphone diaphragms are typically made of BoPET (biaxially-oriented polyethylene terephthalate) under the brand name Mylar.

 The exact type, grade, and thicknesses of the BoPET will vary from mic to mic and from manufacturer to manufacturer.

 BoPET performs very well in dynamic microphone diaphragms where the diaphragm itself doesn’t need to be electrically conductive.
 BoPET material is a go-to choice for its high tensile strength and stability combined with its flexibility.
 It can be stretched tightly and still be flexible to react to sound waves with accuracy.

 Strength, chemical and dimensional stability, transparency, reflectivity, gas and aroma barrier properties, and electrical insulation.